Preparing students for sensitive content in health and social care qualifications

 - Reflect, recognise and reward

-Giving students time get to know themselves before they begin studying Health and Social Care may benefit them when the specification and assessment includes challenging content.
+Giving students time to get to know themselves before they begin studying Health and Social Care may benefit them when the specification and assessment includes challenging content.
 You can read more about these strategies on the Every Mind Matters website, and Mind has more tips on managing stress and building resilience.

 Foster and McLoughlen studied the emotional intelligence strategies that Australian pre-registration nursing and pharmacy students used to manage challenging interactions.
 They found that “emotional labour requires emotional intelligence skills.”
 They found that in relational situations that were experienced as challenging – where the patient or their family were showing signs of distress, aggression, etc – students responded by using a range of cognitive, emotional, relational, and behavioural (CERB) emotionally intelligent strategies.
 These strategies helped them to manage their own and others’ emotions and behaviours in challenging situations.